Ralphbaer/dy-calculator/README.md

 # dy-calculator
-A simple SPA from a investor to investors
+A simple SPA from investor to investors